 New World Encyclopedia

 So what do Christian scholars say about this?

 I recommend reading "The Lost World Of Genesis One" by John H Walton, as an excellent overview of the background of Genesis and some insight into how it might be interpreted.
 You can also find several good articles on this topic at biologos.
 Here is one to get you started.

-Whether Genesis 1 is a polemic or not, many scholars agree that the Akkadian creation myth predates the biblical one, and that's even if you insist that Moses wrote Genesis around 1400BCE (spoiler alert - the early chapters of Genesis are widely believed by scholars to have been written around the time of the Babylonian exile).
+Whether Genesis 1 is a polemic or not, many scholars agree that the Akkadian creation myth predates the biblical one, and that's even if you insist that Moses wrote Genesis around 1400BCE (spoiler alert - the early chapters of Genesis are widely believed by scholars to have been written around the time of the Babylonian exile, or later).

 Whatever view you take, the fact is that there are similarities (and also many striking differences) between the two creation stories.
 Even if Genesis is interpreted as a polemic against the earlier myth, that still does not constitute evidence for divine inspiration.
 It still disagrees with reality.
 Moreover, if we can accept that the Enuma Elish paints a primitive and unscientific view of the cosmos, then by implication Genesis 1 follows in the same vein.

 There have been many attempts to rescue Genesis from the genre of mythology, which is where I think it belongs along with the Enuma Elish.
 To be clear, I don't think mythology is a derogatory term at all.
 If anything, it demands respect as part of the rich tapestry of an emerging ancient culture and belief system.
 But believers are not content with that.
 They want, or rather need, the book to be divinely inspired in some way.
 Some claim it uses metaphor, though I am not sure what it is supposed to be a metaphor of.
 They never say.

 Much has been published on the interpretation of Genesis 1, but there is a famous quote from St Augustine, speaking against a literal interpretation, that I think is quite clear: